quadra-game/quadra/README.md

 compiling them (no need to install it on your system!) and then adding a "--with-libpng=/path/to/libpng" to the "configure" command line.

-This platform is not supported in this release.

 Any questions?
 --------------